sqdlab/SQDMetal/docs/User/PVD.md

 - The `Dict` object given for a particular layer must specify the mask layer thicknesses (via the keys `'top_layer'` and `'bottom_layer'`) and the `'undercut'` distance.
 - PVD step may consist of multiple angled evaporations, each of which is given under the keys enumerating from 1 onwards (two evaporations in the above example `'pvd1'` and `'pvd2'`).
 - The evaporation angles for angled evaporation is given by the azimuthal and polar angles *ɸ* and *θ* respectively.
+- The `metal_thickness` is optional.
+If given, it will account for the metal's thickness in the subsequent evaporation step.

 The angles constitute the spherical polar angle from which the evaporated ray arrives: